Northbrook Sports Center & Skating

 Q: How does my child move from one level to another?

-A: There are two dates reserved each session for testing by the Skating School Coordinators.
+A: Students are promoted to higher levels by their class instructors.
+There are two dates reserved each session for testing by the Skating School Supervisors.
 Students in classes are evaluated by staff instructors and given a recommendation sheet if they are eligible to test.

 Q: How old do you have to be to register for an adult class?